Two years later: how our fundraising strategy changed overnight

 We had no time to plan, so we got creative and looked for alternative revenue sources.
 Our grants manager, Dawn, was determined to maintain operations.
 She knew first-hand how important our work was to the community: her daughter had previously participated in LOHR’s programming and credits it as the key to her survival.
 Like most nonprofits, we have limited staff and bandwidth and wanted to pursue efforts that had a good chance of success.
 We started out with the premise that if we could find the people who care about the kind of work we do, and have a history of funding it, we could make a compelling case to give.

-We started to get positive responses and knew we had gone in the right direction.
+We started to get positive responses and knew we had gone in the right direction with our fundraising strategy.
 Eventually, our LOI push helped us find LOHR’s largest funder, who we had no previous experience with.
 They generously decided to make a $125,000 donation (representing approximately 20% of our yearly budget).
 Our relationship with this funder continues to this day and they have become a key asset to our organization.
 This shift in funding from in-person events to major gift solicitations not only kept our work alive, it also helped us explore a more sustainable, long-term funding model.

 While the pandemic presented LOHR with many challenges, it pushed us to revisit our fundraising strategy and create a new approach that we plan to adopt permanently.
 My advice to other organizations in similar positions is don’t give up!
 It may sound simple but allow yourself to be creative and try new ways to fund your programs.
 Some will succeed and some won’t, but persistence and resilience is what kept us going in the most challenging of times.